RubenSystems/RSCore/README.md

 - Allocator: Allocates contiguious blocks without calling (con/de)structors (be careful)
 - Array: Like a vector in c++
 - Text: Like a string in c++
-- Queue: Implemented like a queue.
+- Queue: a circular queue.